nok/sklearn-porter/readme.md

 $ python -m unittest discover -vp '*JavaTest.py'
 ```

-While you are developing new features or fixes, you can reduce the test duration by setting the number of tests:
+While you are developing new features or fixes, you can reduce the test duration by changing the number of tests:

 ```bash
 $ N_RANDOM_FEATURE_SETS=15 N_EXISTING_FEATURE_SETS=30 python -m unittest discover -vp '*Test.py'